vruizext/vruizext.github.io/README.md

-# victor-ruiz.net website
+# victor-ruiz.me website

-This is my personal website, based on [Grayscale](http://startbootstrap.com/template-overviews/grayscale/) theme
+This is my personal website